lturner19/Bootstrap_Portfolio/README.md

 ## Usage

-This project can to used as an example on how to create a responsive website.
+This project can to used as an example for how to create a responsive portfolio.

 ## Credits